Dave Shaw: Diving records

 He used a Mk15.5 with Juergensen Marine Hammerhead electronics and the following gas mixtures: trimix 4/80, 10/70, 15/55, 17/40, 26/25, air, nitrox50, 100% oxygen.
-The cave elevation was 1550 m and the dive duration was 9 hours 40 minutes.
+The cave elevation was 1550 m and the dive duration was 9 hours and 40 minutes.

-On this record-breaking dive, Shaw discovered the body of Deon Dreyer, a South African diver who had died in Bushman's Hole ten years previously.
+On this dive, Shaw discovered the body of Deon Dreyer, a South African diver who had died in Bushman's Hole ten years previously.
 The body was at a depth of 270 m.

 Last dive

-Shaw died on 8 January 2005 while endeavoring to recover the body of Deon Dreyer.
+Shaw died on 8 January 2005 while attempting to recover the body of Deon Dreyer.

 Shaw recorded his dive with an underwater camera, which allowed researchers to determine that he suffered from respiratory issues due to the high pressure.
 Shaw ran into difficulties when the body unexpectedly began to float.
 Shaw had been advised by various experts that the body would remain negatively buoyant because the visible parts were reduced to the skeleton.
 However, within his drysuit, Dreyer's corpse had turned into a soap-like substance called adipocere, which floats.
 Shaw had been working with both hands, and so had been resting his can light on the cave floor.
 The powerful underwater lights that cave divers use are connected by wires to heavy battery canisters, normally worn on the cave diver's waist, or sometimes attached to their tanks.
 Normally he would have wrapped the wire behind his neck, but he was unable to do so; the lines from the body bag appear to have become entangled with the light head, and the physical effort of trying to free himself led to his death.
 Three days later, both of the bodies that had become entangled in the lines were pulled up to near the surface as the dive team was retrieving their equipment.

-Shaw's close friend and support diver, Don Shirley, nearly died too and was left with permanent damage that has impaired his balance.
+Shaw's close friend and support diver, Don Shirley, nearly died as well and was left with permanent damage that has impaired his balance.

 The dive on which Shaw died was the 333rd of his career.
-At the time of his world record setting dive, he had been diving for a little over five years.
+At the time of his world record dive, he had been diving for a little over five years.

 His death has been profiled in a number of documentary films, including the 2020 documentary feature Dave Not Coming Back.
+Australian band We Lost the Sea's 2015 concept album Departure Songs features songs inspired by failed, yet epic and honourable individual journeys or events throughout history where people have done extraordinary things for the greater good of those around them, including a track titled "The Last Dive of David Shaw".

 Personal life

-Shaw was a devout Christian.
+Shaw was a Christian.
 He and his wife, Ann, lived in Hong Kong, where they were members of a small Christian congregation.
-They had two children, Steven Shaw and Lisa Shaw (now Lisa Moyers).
+They had two children, Steven Shaw and Lisa (née Shaw) Moyers.